A. Registration Procedure

 C. Pass/D/Fail Grading Option

 1. Students may count toward graduation no more than a total of five courses with non-standard grading.
-The category of “non-standard grading” includes courses elected under the Pass/D/Fail option; AP, IB, A-Level, and other pre-college testing credits; and credit-bearing internships.
+The category of “non-standard grading” includes courses elected under the Pass/D/Fail option; AP, IB, A-Level, and other pre-college testing credits; winter term and summer study honors/pass/fail courses; and credit-bearing internships.
 Of these five credits, only two may be taken under the Pass/D/Fail option.
+Specific guidelines concerning non-standard grading can be found in the College Handbook under Degree Requirements.

-2. Students may elect only one Pass/D/Fail course per semester, and they must be enrolled in at least three other courses with standard grading to take an additional course Pass/D/Fail.
+2. Students must be enrolled in at least three other courses with standard grading to take an additional course Pass/D/Fail.

 3. Courses taken under the Pass/D/Fail option may not be used to satisfy distribution, College Writing, First-Year Seminar, or cultures and civilizations requirements.